Release Date: November 16, 2016

 Team Foundation Server 2017 has made improvements on multiple widgets, such as the Query Tile and Pull Request widgets.

-We’ve redesigned our widget catalog to accommodate the growing set of widgets and deliver a better overall experience.
+We’ve redesigned our widget catalog to accommodate the growing set of widgets and deliver a better overall experience (Figure 16).
 The new design includes an improved search experience and has been restyled to match the design of our widget configuration panels.

 For more details, see Widget Catalog.

-The Query Tile widget now supports up to 10 conditional rules and has selectable colors.
+The Query Tile widget now supports up to 10 conditional rules and has selectable colors (Figure 17).
 This is extremely handy when you want to use these tiles as KPIs to identify health and/or action that may be needed.

 The Pull Request widget now supports multiple sizes, allowing users to control the height of the widget.
 We’re working on making most of the widgets we ship resizable, so look for more here.